kwabenasapong/openpldoc/manual/source/faq.rst

     @:~$ ./openlp -l debug

-Once you've done that, you need to get the log file.
+Once you have done that, you need to get the log file.
 In your home directory, open the Library directory, and the Application Support directory within that.
 Then open the openlp directory, and you should find the openlp.log file in that directory::